khushbookhullar/khushbookhullar.github.io/index.md

 <div id="main-content" class="main-section">
   <h2>About Me</h2>
+  <p>Hi,Welcome to my personal website,

+  I am [Dr. Khushboo Khullar](https://www.linkedin.com/in/dr-khushboo-khullar-38251b43), a Venture Partner at Lightning Ventures, where I lead partnerships and investor allocations, focusing on Bitcoin-native startups.
+I have spearheaded fundraising efforts, managed syndicate funds, and possess a strong understanding of both Bitcoin and traditional finance models.
+My leadership in the Bitcoin ecosystem extends to speaking at major conferences such as Nicehash 2024 in Slovenia and Adopting Bitcoin 2024 in El Salvador.
+Frequently quoted by Bloomberg on Bitcoin trends, I also co-organize BitDevs meetups in Singapore and host AMAs with industry leaders.

+  As the Co-founder of Rebit Labs, I work to transition traditional banks to the Bitcoin standard, and was selected in the top 1% for the NUS-GRIP Accelerator program.
+Passionate about Bitcoin and venture capital, I am committed to supporting hyperbitcoinization and fostering innovation in the space.

-  <p>Hi, I'm [Your Name], a [Your Profession] passionate about [Your Interests].
-Welcome to my personal website, where I showcase my work and share my thoughts through my blog.</p>
+  I showcase my work and share my thoughts through [my blog]().</p>

   <div class="spacer"></div>